-This year, AYSO Region 45 is hoping to field one or more competitive teams for Under-10, Under-12 and Under-14 for both boys and girls and if there is enough player interest, teams in the older Under-16 and Under-19 divisions.
+This year, AYSO Region 45 is hoping to field one or more competitive teams for Under-10, Under-12 and Under-14 and also in the older Under-16 and Under-19 divisions.

 Please note that you must be AYSO Certified at or above the Division you are asking to coach to be considered.